Badak LNG

-Badak gas field

-The Badak gas field is a natural gas field located in the South China Sea.
-It was discovered in 1970 and developed by and Pertamina.
-It began production in 1971 and produces natural gas and condensates.
-The total proven reserves of the Badak gas field are around 7 trillion cubic feet (200 billion m^{3}), and production is slated to be around 500 million cubic feet/day (1.42 million m^{3}).

 History

-Discovery of LNG (1972-1974)
+Discovery and contracting (1972–1974)

-The Badak LNG project began when Huffco (now Virginia Indonesia Company - VICO), an oil and gas contracting company with PSC at Pertamina, managed to find a giant natural gas reserve in the Muara Badak complex field (Samberah, Nilam and Mutiara fields), East Kalimantan in February 1972, after the discovery of similar giant natural gas reserves in the Arun field, Aceh by Exxon Mobil.
+The Badak LNG project began in February 1972 when Huffco—an oil and gas contracting company at Pertamina now known as Virginia Indonesia Company (VICO)—found a giant natural gas reserve in East Kalimantan.
+Known as the Muara Badak complex, it included the Samberah, Nilam, and Mutiara fields, and it followed the discovery of similar giant natural gas reserves in the Arun field in Aceh by ExxonMobil.

-At that time the LNG business was not yet well known and there were only four LNG plants around the world with 3–4 years experience of operation.
-Although without prior experience in the LNG sector, Pertamina and Huffco agreed to develop an LNG project that could export large amounts of liquid natural gas.
-Pertamina, Mobil Oil, and Huffco Inc. trying to sell the project to two potential LNG consumers, potential funders, and potential partners around the world.
-The effort finally paid off with the agreement on the LNG sales contract to five Japanese companies: Chubu Electric Co., Kansai Electric Power Co., Kyushu Electric Power Co., Nippon Steel Corp. and Osaka Gas Co.
-Ltd., on December 5, 1973, known as "The 1973 Contract".
+Although without prior experience in the LNG sector, Pertamina and Huffco agreed to develop the project with the aim of exporting large amounts of LNG.
+At that time, the LNG business was new and not well known, with only four LNG plants in the world.
+Even so, Pertamina, Mobil Oil, and Huffco Inc. tried to sell the project to potential LNG consumers, funders, and partners around the world, eventually securing an LNG sales contract on December 5, 1973, with five Japanese companies: Chubu Electric Co., Kansai Electric Power Co., Kyushu Electric Power Co., Nippon Steel Corp., and Osaka Gas Co., Ltd. This was known as "The 1973 Contract".